TrevorStubbs/learning-journal/Assignments/read08.md

     - `continue` will tell the program to continue looping

 ### `While` Loops
-- a while loop uses to conditinal statment to tell it what to do
+- a while loop uses to conditional statement to tell it what to do
     - `while(x === true) {[expression];}`
 - a while loop will continue to do something along as the expression is true
 - Usually you have to build your own counter inside the loop